Max Manus

-Maximo Guillermo "Max" Manus DSO, MC & Bar (9 December 1914 – 20 September 1996) was a Norwegian resistance fighter during World War II, specialising in sabotage in occupied Norway.
+Maximo Guillermo Manus DSO, MC & Bar (9 December 1914 – 20 September 1996) was a Norwegian resistance fighter during World War II, specialising in sabotage in occupied Norway.
 After the war he wrote several books about his adventures and started the successful office supply company Max Manus AS.

 Early life

 Manus was born in Bergen, Norway in 1914, to a Norwegian father and a Danish mother.
 His father's name was originally Johan Magnussen, but he changed his name to Juan Manus after living several years in foreign (mainly Spanish-speaking) countries.

 Career

-After many years of extensive travelling, Manus returned to Scandinavia before the outbreak of World War II, upon which he soon joined up with the Norwegian Army and went to fight in a volunteer detachment with the Finns against the Soviets.
+After many years of extensive travelling, Manus returned to Scandinavia before the outbreak of World War II, upon which he soon joined up with the Norwegian Army and went to fight in a volunteer detachment with the Finns against the Soviets in the Winter War (1939–1940).
 Manus returned to Norway upon hearing the news of the German invasion on 9 April 1940.
 He fought during the Norwegian campaign, after which he decided to return to Oslo and work underground against the occupiers, both organising a resistance movement, illegal public propaganda and the manufacture of weaponry.
 He and his comrades tried to assassinate Himmler and Goebbels when they visited Oslo.

 His work was effective, and he soon became a wanted man by the Gestapo.
 He was eventually captured and was injured trying to escape.
 He had to be treated in the main Oslo hospital.
 The doctor at the hospital lied to the Gestapo officers, saying Manus needed treatment for a broken back, an injured shoulder and a serious concussion.
 The truth, however, was that he was only bruised and had a light concussion.
 After 27 days, with the aid of a nurse, he managed to escape through a second-floor window using a rope.
 In a dramatic escape, he crossed the border into Sweden.
 By then, the Soviet Union had entered the war against Nazi Germany, so Manus travelled through the Soviet Union, Turkey, Arabia, by ship via Cape Town to the US, to eventually return to fight in Europe.

 He reconnected with the Norwegian military in the US and went on to further training in Canada, before crossing the Atlantic again to Belfast, then England.
 There, and in Scotland, he trained further and developed professional skills in sabotage and undercover work.
 He was then required to learn parachuting and was dropped in the forests near Oslo with a sabotage team.